South Africa: information for prospective students - Welcome!

 Other sources of funding

-If you're leaving high school in South Africa with the National Senior Certificate (State or Independent Examination Board - IEB Matric) you'll need to have a minimum of five subjects, ranging between 66655 and 76666.
+If you're studying the National Senior Certificate (State or Independent Examination Board - IEB Matric) you'll need to achieve between 66655 and 76666 in five subjects.

 Visit the course pages for details of the entry requirements specific to your chosen course.
 Some courses also have additional requirements such as work experience or submission of written work.